 There are several ways to track the books you read:

 - Download and print a paper Reading Log

 What happens when we reach a reading milestone?

 We celebrate!
 Each time you reach a 100-book milestone (100 books, 200 books, 300 books, etc.), bring your reading log to your nearest library branch.
 We'll also acknowledge your first 50 books read, as an incentive to continue reading to meet your 100-book milestones.

 When you meet your milestone and visit the library, our staff will join you in showering your little reader with praise and encouragement.
 We’ll also snap a photo to help your child commemorate their achievement.
 If you like, we’ll also post the photo online so you can share it with friends and family.

-Our Youth Services team will also recognize program participants and milestones at certain storytime events and activities.
+Our Youth Services team will also recognize program participants and milestones at certain 1,000 Books Before Kindergarten storytime events and activities.

-After you celebrate, don’t forget to keep on tracking your reading!
+After you celebrate, don’t forget to keep reading and keep tracking!